conordonihoo/dotfiles/README.md

 # Dotfiles
 This repo tracks my progress towards standardizing my coding environment.
 Specifically, it standardizes `bash`, `vim`, and `tmux` settings that I rely on to be productive when coding.
 ## Visuals
-The dotfiles will enhance your coding environment to look like this (standard macOS Terminal):
+The dotfiles will enhance your coding environment to look like this (standard macOS Terminal while using vanilla `tmux` and `vim`):

 ![Alt text](./demo.png?raw=True "Title")